Hornmasters: Farkas on Right Hand Position

 When the heel of the hand is about one-and-a-half or two inches from the side of the bell closest to the body the tone should be about right; but this depends on the size of the bell and the hand size, and can only be determined by careful, analytic listening.
 If the tone sounds too dark or muffled, swing the hand a little more open, or back the hand out of the bell a little….
 Of course, if the sound is too open, reverse this procedure.

-If you are a student reading this and you are suddenly curious about your hand position, it is a great topic to re-examine with your current teacher, and do check back in the coming weeks for more on this topic from other classic horn texts.
+If you are a student reading this carefully for the first time and you are suddenly curious about your hand position, it is a great topic to re-examine with your current teacher.
+And keep reading on for more thoughts on the topic.